Pentan/Render1h/README.md

 Render1h
 ========

-A renderer for https://sites.google.com/site/rendering1h/ is approaching fast!
+A something that want to be a renderer for https://sites.google.com/site/rendering1h/